 Tree species and/or cultivars included in the List of Recommended Trees shall be hardy to a minimum of USDA hardiness zone 7 and be pest resistant so as to minimize pesticide use and maintenance needs.
-In order to remain on the cutting edge of tree breeding, the university arborist and the Director of Landscaping Services will have the final say on the appropriateness of species introduced to campus so long as the species is not included in the list of prohibited trees (Appendix A of this document).
+Where possible, the planting of native species will be prioritized over non-native species in order to enhance the native habitat and local ecosystem.
+In order to remain on the cutting edge of tree breeding, the University Arborist and the Director of Landscaping Services will have the final say on the appropriateness of species introduced to campus so long as the species is not included in the list of prohibited trees (Appendix A of this document) or listed as a severe or significant threat on the NC Native Plant Society Invasive Non-Native Species List.